-Open Joint-Stock Company "Enel OGK-5" (the "Company", previously known as OJSC "The Fifth Generating Company of the Wholesale Electric Power Market") was established on 27 October 2004 within the framework of Russian electricity sector restructuring in accordance with the Resolution No. 1254-r adopted by the Government of the Russian Federation on 1 September 2003.
+Public Joint-Stock Company "Enel Russia" (the "Company" or "Enel Russia", previously known as OJSC "The Fifth Generating Company of the Wholesale Electric Power Market", Open Joint-Stock Company "Enel OGK-5", Open Joint-Stock Company "Enel Russia") was established on 27 October 2004 within the framework of Russian electricity sector restructuring in accordance with the Resolution No. 1254-r adopted by the Government of the Russian Federation on 1 September 2003.
 On 8 August 2014 Open Joint-Stock Company "Enel OGK-5" was renamed into Open Joint-Stock Company "Enel Russia".
+On 25 June 2015 OJSC "Enel Russia" was renamed to Public Joint-Stock Company "Enel Russia").

-Enel Investment Holding B.V. is a parent company with share in the net assets of the Company amounted 56.43%.
+Enel Investment Holding B.V. is a parent company with share in the Chartered capital of the Company amounted to 56.43%.
 Ultimate parent company is Enel S.p.A., listed on Milan Stock Exchange.

-On 11 May 2012 - PFR Partners Fund I Limited purchased 9,350,472,893 (26.43%) of voting shares of Enel OGK-5 OJSC from Inter RAO UES OJSC and became minority shareholder of the Company.
+On 11 May 2012 PFR Partners Fund I Limited purchased 9,350,472,893 (26.43%) of voting shares of Enel OGK-5 OJSC from Inter RAO UES OJSC and became minority shareholder of the Company.
 PFR Partners Fund I Limited is non-public investment fund incorporated in Cyprus.